-As set forth in 45 CFR Part 75.303(a) and NIHGPS Chapter 8.3, recipients conducting NIH supported research applicable to the Policy are required to establish and maintain effective internal controls (e.g., policies and procedures) that provide reasonable assurance that the award is managed in compliance with Federal statutes, regulations, and the terms and conditions of award.
+As set forth in NIHGPS Chapter 8.3, recipients conducting NIH supported research applicable to the Policy are required to establish and maintain effective internal controls (e.g., policies and procedures) that provide reasonable assurance that the award is managed in compliance with Federal statutes, regulations, and the terms and conditions of award.

 Recipients of Certificates are required to ensure that any investigator or institution not funded by NIH who receives a copy of identifiable, sensitive information protected by a Certificate issued by the Policy, understand they are also subject to the requirements of subsection 301(d) of the Public Health Service Act.
-In accordance with NIHGPS Chapter 15.2.1, recipients are also responsible for ensuring that any subrecipient that receives funds to carry out part of the NIH award involving a copy of identifiable, sensitive information protected by a Certificate issued by the Policy understand they are also subject to subsection 301(d) of the Public Health Service Act.
+In accordance with NIHGPS Chapter 15.2.1, recipients are also responsible for ensuring that any subrecipient that receives funds to carry out part of the NIH award involving a copy of identifiable, sensitive information protected by a Certificate issued by the Policy understand they are also subject to subsection 301(d) of the Public Health Service

 For studies in which informed consent is sought, NIH expects investigators to inform research participants of the protections and the limits to protections provided by a Certificate issued by the Policy.

-Information on CoCs is available on the NIH Web site at http://-grants.nih.gov/grants/policy/coc/index.htm.
+Information on CoCs is available on the NIH Web site at Certificates of Confidentiality (CoC) - Human Subjects.